- Written by Dr.Mehmet Demircioglu

 Blood loss can also contribute.
 Minor bleeding is expected, but unusual bleeding deserves attention.
 If dizziness appears with active bleeding, review the guidance on bleeding after a hair transplant and message the clinic rather than waiting alone.

 You can also become lightheaded because the procedure itself is frightening.
 That does not make the symptom fake.
-Anxiety can produce real sweating, nausea, shaking, and a blood pressure drop.
+Anxiety can produce real sweating, nausea, shaking, and a blood pressure drop, so I still treat it as a physical safety issue.

 The first response is physical safety.
 Sit or lie down, keep the graft area protected, and avoid sudden standing.
-Someone from the clinic should stay nearby until you are stable.
+Someone from the clinic should stay nearby until you are stable enough to move slowly.

 Then the clinic should check the likely causes.
 Blood pressure, pulse, hydration, bleeding, food intake, pain level, medication timing, and anxiety level all matter.
-If symptoms are strong or unusual, the decision may need a doctor rather than a staff member giving a quick answer.
+If symptoms are strong, unusual, repeated, or linked with injury, the decision needs medical review rather than a quick answer from a staff member.

 A fainting episode during a clinic break is different from a brief wave of nerves while already lying safely in the chair.
 If you fall, you can damage teeth, face, head, donor area, or recipient area.
 The clinic environment should reduce that risk.